-Starting in Model Year 3, the MJRLE Clinical Episode Category includes outpatient Total Knee Arthroplasty (OP-TKA) Clinical Episodes, in addition to the inpatient TKA (IP-TKA), and other inpatient MJLRE Clinical Episodes.
-Starting in Model Year 5, the MJRLE Clinical Episode Category includes outpatient Total Hip Arthroplasty (OP-THA) Clinical Episodes, in addition to the inpatient THA (IP-THA), and other inpatient MJLRE Clinical Episodes.
-TKA and THA were removed from the inpatient-only list at the start of CY2018 and CY2020, respectively, resulting in a sudden shift in the number of Medicare FFS TKA and THA procedures performed in the outpatient setting, quite late in the baseline period.
+Starting in Model Year 3, the MJRLE Clinical Episode category includes outpatient Total Knee Arthroplasty (OP-TKA) Clinical Episodes, in addition to the inpatient TKA (IP-TKA) Clinical Episodes, and other inpatient MJLRE Clinical Episodes.
+TKA was removed from the inpatient-only list at the start of CY2018 resulting in a sudden shift in the number of Medicare FFS TKA procedures performed in the outpatient setting, quite late in the baseline period.
 To ensure that the Target Prices reflect the setting mix expected in the Performance Period, the standard procedure for constructing Target Prices was modified slightly.
-Specifically, IP-TKA Clinical Episodes without Major Complications or Comorbidities (MCC) from 2017 and prior are selected for conversion to "pseudo-OP-TKA" Clinical Episodes, which means their observed Clinical Episode spending is edited to mimic that of an OP-TKA Clinical Episode in the Performance Period.
-Similarly, IP-THA Clinical Episodes without Major Complications or Comorbidities (MCC) from 2019 and prior are selected for conversion to "pseudo-OP-THA" Clinical Episodes.
+Specifically, IP-TKA Clinical Episodes without Major Complication or Comorbidities (MCC) from 2017 and prior are selected for conversion to "pseudo-OP-TKA" Clinical Episodes, which means their observed Clinical Episode spending is edited to mimic that of an OP-TKA Clinical Episode in the performance period.

-Episodes are first selected for conversion to pseudo-OP-TKAs or pseudo-OP-THAs at the ACH-quarter-year level.
-The number of TKA Clinical Episodes selected each quarter-year is based on the proportion of OP-TKA Clinical Episodes initiated by the ACH in 2018Q1-2020Q3.
-Likewise, the number of THA Clinical Episodes selected each quarter-year is based on the proportion of OP-THA Clinical Episodes initiated by the ACH in 2020Q1-2020Q3.
+Episodes are first selected for conversion to pseudo-OP-TKAs at the ACH-quarter-year level.
+The number of Clinical Episodes selected each quarter-year is based on the proportion of OP-TKA Clinical Episodes initiated by the ACH in 2018Q1-2019Q3.
 Following the Clinical Episode cost editing, Stage 1 and Stage 2 regressions are run and all elements of Target Prices are constructed as per usual.
-For the PGP components of PGP-ACH Benchmark Prices, Clinical Episodes are re-selected for conversion to pseudo-OP-TKA or pseudo-OP-THA Clinical Episodes, from within the PGP-quarter-year on the proportion of OP-TKA or OP-THA Clinical Episodes initiated by the PGP in 2018Q1-2020Q3 or 2020Q1-2020Q3, respectively.
+For the PGP components of PGP-ACH Benchmark Prices, Clinical Episodes are re-selected for conversion to pseudo-OP-TKA Clinical Episodes, from within the PGP-quarter-year on the basis on the proportion of OP-TKA Clinical Episodes initiated by the PGP in 2018Q1-2019Q3.

 - Step A1.
 Limit the population to eligible providers.
-Run Step 1 as for the other Clinical Episode Categories. - Step A2.
-Determine the number of Clinical Episodes to be converted to pseudo-OP-TKAs or pseudo-OP-THAs: For each Episode Initiator and quarter-year combination from the beginning of the baseline period to 2017Q4 inclusive, 23 determine the number of Clinical Episodes that should be converted from IP-TKA without MCC Clinical Episodes to pseudo-OP-TKA Clinical Episodes based on the proportion of OP-TKA Clinical Episodes among the TKA without MCC Clinical Episodes at that Episode Initiator in 2018Q1-2020Q3, 24 where TKA without MCC Clinical Episodes are assumed to include both IP-TKA Clinical Episodes triggered by MS-DRG 470 and OP-TKA Clinical Episodes.
-Similarly, for each Episode Initiator and quarter-year combination from the beginning of the baseline period to 2019Q4 inclusive, 25 determine the number of Clinical Episodes that should be converted from IP-THA without MCC Clinical Episodes to pseudo-OP-THA Clinical Episodes based on the proportion of OP-TKA Clinical Episodes among the THA without MCC Clinical Episodes at that Episode Initiator in 2020Q1-2020Q3, where THA without MCC Clinical Episodes are assumed to include both IP-THA Clinical Episodes triggered by MS-DRG 470 and OP-THA Clinical Episodes.
+Run Step 1 as for the other Clinical Episode categories. - Step A2.
+Determine number of Clinical Episodes to be converted to pseudo-OP-TKAs: For each Episode Initiator and quarter-year combination from the beginning of the baseline period to 2017Q4 inclusive, determine the number of Clinical Episodes that should be converted from IP-TKA without MCC Clinical Episodes to pseudo-OP-TKA Clinical Episodes based on the proportion of OP-TKA Clinical Episodes among the TKA without MCC Clinical Episodes at that Episode Initiator in 2018Q1-2019Q3, where TKA without MCC Clinical Episodes are assumed to include both IP-TKA Clinical Episodes triggered by MS-DRG 470 and OP-TKA Clinical Episodes. - Step A3.
+Run a Logit Regression to determine the relationship between comorbidities and age, and the probability of a TKA occurring in the OP setting: Using only the TKA without MCC Clinical Episodes with Clinical Episode start dates in 2018, run a "Stage 0"